Timbaland: 2011–2019

-2020–present
+2020–present: Verzuz and AI usage

 In March 2020, Timbaland, along with Swizz Beatz, launched the Verzuz Instagram webcast series.
 In 2021, for their work on Verzuz, both Timbaland and Swizz Beatz appeared on the Time 100, Times annual list of the 100 most influential people in the world.

 In August 2021, Blackground rebranded as Blackground 2.0, with Barry Hankerson remaining as founder.
 Blackground 2.0 signed a distribution deal with Empire Distribution, which will re-release the label's catalogue on CD, cassette and vinyl, onto digital download sites and, for the first time ever, streaming services.
 Aaliyah's catalogue began its re-release in chronological order, starting with One In a Million on August 20, 2021.
 Timbaland's 1998 LP Tim's Bio: Life from da Bassment and Timbaland & Magoo albums Welcome to Our World, Indecent Proposal and Under Construction, Part II were re-released August 27, 2021.

 On 1 September 2023, Timbaland released the single "Keep Going Up", in collaboration with Furtado and Timberlake.
 On 20 October 2023, Timbaland released the single "My Way" with singer Anna Margo.
 He released the single "Desire" with singer VITA on November 17, 2023.

-In April 2024, an unreleased track produced by Timbaland and Rock Mafia titled "Karma's a Bitch" by Brit Smith surfaced after it was re-recorded the same year by JoJo Siwa as "Karma."
+In April 2024, an unreleased track produced by Timbaland and Rock Mafia titled "Karma's a Bitch" by Brit Smith surfaced after it was re-recorded the same year by JoJo Siwa as "Karma".
 On November 22, 2024, he released the single "If It Wasn't Up To Me", alongside Zefaan.
 On December 5, 2024, Timbaland released his musical meditation album, Yellow, in collaboration with Malte Marten.
 On March 28, 2025, Timbaland released the afrobeats instrumental album, Timbo Progression.
-Accusations of AI use have been levelled against Timbaland for the album; Timbaland himself had introduced an AI character in June 2025 and has partnered with AI music platform Suno AI, something which has been heavily criticized, especially his claim that "AI music has more soul than new artists".
+Accusations of AI use have been levelled against Timbaland for the album; Timbaland himself had introduced an AI character in June 2025, Tata Taktumi, and has partnered with AI music platform Suno AI, something which has been heavily criticized, especially his claim that "AI music has more soul than new artists".
+On December 5, 2025, "Rack It Up", was released.
+The song is by Timbaland's AI creation Tata Taktumi and rapper Fivio Foreign.

+In January 2026, Timbaland teamed up with cheese brand Babybel to produce limited edition 3-inch vinyl records, Mini Wax Tracks, featuring pop and EDM remixes of Timbaland's "I'm Your Baby".
+Timbaland said of the collaboration, "Working with Babybel on Mini Wax Tracks was just pure fun.
+I wanted to keep the playful energy of "I'm Your Baby" while adding my own sound.
+It's creative, unexpected, and all about bringing good energy to something small but mighty."
+On July 6, 2026, Timbaland appeared in a Missy Elliott-curated Aaliyah tribute, speaking via a video montage, for the finale at that year's Essence Festival of Culture.
+On On July 23, 2026, Timbaland's collaboration with The Game, YG and Swizz Beatz, "Red People", was released.